Rahim-444/Hotel-managment-project/README.md

 ## Overview

 This document outlines the design and implementation of a hotel management system with login functionality.
-The system is developed using Java Swing for the GUI and follows the MVC architecture, made by DANA Amine and belkacemi abderrahim.
+The system is developed using Java Swing for the GUI and follows the MVC architecture, made by DANA Amine and BELKACEMI Abderrahim.

 ## Components